sigsum/sigsum/log.md

 opposed to base64 is motivated by it being simpler, favoring ease of decoding and encoding over efficiency on the wire.
 Hex decoding is case-insensitive.

-Exceptions are made in the encoding of tree heads, for the purposes of compatibility with the broader ecosystem.
+Exceptions are made in the encoding of tree heads, for compatibility with the checkpoint format which is used by other logs, as well as for the Go checksum database.
 When using base64, the standard RFC 4648 alphabet is used, with padding.

 We use the [Trunnel](https://gitweb.torproject.org/trunnel.git)